memextech/ai_image_gen_mflux/README.md

-# AI Image Generator UI
+# Local AI Image Gen Template

-A Streamlit-based user interface for the mflux AI image generator, providing an intuitive way to generate AI images using various models and parameters.
+This templates develops and spins up a Streamlit-based user interface for the mflux AI image generator, providing an intuitive way to generate AI images using various models and parameters.

 ## Overview